This article describes a set of commands used for configuration management.

 All configuration changes that are made (also from other login sessions), while the router is in safe mode, are automatically undone if the safe mode session terminates abnormally.
 You can see all such changes that will be automatically undone and tagged with an F flag in the system history:

 [admin@MikroTik] ip route> [Safe Mode taken] [admin@MikroTik] ip route<SAFE> add [admin@MikroTik] ip route<SAFE> /system history print Flags: U - undoable, R - redoable, F - floating-undo ACTION BY POLICY F route added admin write

 Now, if the telnet connection, WinBox terminal (if the safe mode was enabled on WinBox terminal window), or WinBox connection is cut, then after a while (TCP timeout is 9 minutes) all changes that were made while in safe mode will be undone.
 Exiting session by Ctrl-D also undoes all safe mode changes, while /quit does not.

 If another user tries to enter safe mode, he's given the following message:

 [admin@MikroTik] > Hijacking Safe Mode from someone - unroll/release/don't take it [u/r/d]:

 [admin@MikroTik] ip firewall rule input [Safe mode released by another user]

-If too many changes are made while in safe mode, and there's no room in history to hold them all (currently history keeps up to 100 most recent actions), then session is automatically put out of the safe mode, no changes are automatically undone.
-Thus, it is best to change configuration in small steps, while in safe mode.
-Pressing Ctrl-X twice is an easy way to empty safe mode action list.
+If too many changes are made while in safe mode, and there's no room in history to hold them all (currently history keeps up to 100 most recent actions), then the session is automatically put out of the safe mode, and no changes are automatically undone.
+Thus, it is best to change the configuration in small steps, while in safe mode.
+Pressing Ctrl-X twice is an easy way to empty the safe mode action list.